 Apart from creating alternative content for your most curious consumer, this strategy will also help you dominate more of your brand-driven search queries as Google loves using video carousels to feature related video content:

-Many marketers would advise against creating listicles (i.e., “best of” type of content) because this strategy has long been overused.
-(Well, I wouldn’t argue with the second part of that statement.)
+Many marketers would advise against creating listicles (in other words, “best of” type of content) because this strategy has long been overused.
 There are two many listicles all over the web.

 But they still work, so why stop creating them?